zachflower/flower.codes/http/uses.md

 ### Desktop

-- Visual Studio Code
+- Visual Studio Code - I've bounced around all the popular IDEs over the years, but Visual Studio Code has definitely won out in terms of features, usability, and performance.
-- Mozilla Firefox
+- Mozilla Firefox - Chromium is eating the web.
+Firefox FTW.
-- iTerm2 / Windows Terminal
+- iTerm2 and Windows Terminal
 - Mozilla Thunderbird
 - SizeUp
-- Homebrew
 - TablePlus

+### Terminal

+- `vim` - I like the versatility of Visual Studio Code in a graphical environment, but in the command line (or on my ridiculously outdated Dell Latitude), Vim is _the_ editor.
+- `homebrew`
+- `tintin++`
+- `bat`

 ### Mobile